World Expo 2025 Guide: See the Future in Osaka

 • United Nations

-56 countries and regions are planning pavilions for the Expo, including:
+56 countries and regions have pavilions for the Expo, including:

 • Australia